Have you ever wondered if deep tissue massage guns are worth it? Read on.

 The gun’s weight may also affect its portability.
 Most massage guns weigh in at about 2-2.5 lbs.
 If it gets heavier than that, it might become difficult to carry and use.

-People on-the-go prefer their gadgets to be ready anytime they need it, anywhere they need it.
+People on the go prefer their gadgets to be ready anytime they need it, anywhere they need it.
 It would be a hassle if your gun ran out of juice just when you need it the most.
 The average battery life of a massage gun is two to three hours, so it’s best to find a device within that range (or higher).
+Hydragun has a six-hour battery life, so you don’t have to worry about your device running out of juice when you need it.
+You can try out the Hydragun and experience this convenience firsthand.

 Pro tip: Pay attention to the gun’s body material as well.
 A low-grade plastic could compromise the durability of the device.
 You don’t want your gun to break after just a few months of usage.